antoinejeannot/daidai/README.md

 # >>> The picture features a dog with a black and white coat.

 # Or manage lifecycle with context manager for production usage
-# all predictors, assets and files are automatically loaded and cleaned up
+# all predictors, assets and artifacts are automatically loaded and cleaned up
 with ModelManager(preload=[ask]):
     print(ask("Hello, what's in the picture ?"))